All Protein Powders Are Not Created Equal: Ori Hofmekler Explains

 Unfortunately, most commercial whey protein manufacturers compromise on the immunoglobulins (the protein that supports the immune system).
 And, as far as I know, none contain any growth factors.
 Growth factors (especially IGF-1) are bound to the fat globules of the raw dairy.
 High-temperature processing, pasteurization, and removal of the fat completely eviscerates commercial whey powders of their natural healing properties.

 To top it all, many of these powders are loaded with estrogenic chemicals.
 The beef and dairy industries use estrogenic hormones to increase cattle weight and tenderize the meat with layers of fat.
 Prolactin (a milk-producing hormone) is often added to the drug mixture to stimulate milk production.
-Prolactin has a devastating blocking effect on testosterone.
+Prolactin has a devastating blocking effect on testosterone, and sometimes requires a testosterone enhancer to balance it out in older men.
 Derivatives of all these toxins may appear in the milk and products that are derived from milk, unless they’re made from organic milk.

 Do your own research.
 Look for products made from pesticide-free, hormone-free dairy and check the processing methods and ingredients used.